myspotontheweb/presentation-kubernetes/README.md

 The last command will take approx 5 mins to run so be patient

+# Part 2: Login to the cluster and registry

+Run the demo

+    make creds

+which will run the following commands

+    az aks get-credentials --resource-group scoil-1 --name scoil-1 az acr login --name scoil1.azurecr.io

+NOTES:

+* The first command will populate the ~/.kube/config file with connection details for the cluster
+* The second command simulates a "docker login" so that images can be pushed to the ACR registry

+Make sure docker is running

+    sudo service docker start

-# Part 2: Build and push a Docker container image
+# Part 3: Build and push a Docker container image

 Run the demo